spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/marketplace-merchant-commission-feature-overview.md

-## Apply commission to GROSS or NET price
+## Apply commissions to GROSS or NET price
-This Merchant Commission Price Mode configuration controls which prices are used as a basis to calculate commission: Gross Price or Net Price.

-The item Gross Price and Net Price is configured in the backend (including volume pricing) and does not include any discounts applied afterward in the shopping cart.
+The price mode used to apply commissions is defined separately from the order price mode and applies to the whole store.
+This price mode configuration controls which prices are used as a basis to calculate commission: gross or net price.
+The item gross price and net price is configured in the backend, including volume pricing, and doesn't include any discounts applied in the shopping cart afterwards.

-Its defined by MERCHANT_COMMISSION_PRICE_MODE_PER_STORE, see https://github.com/spryker/spryker-docs/blob/master/_includes/pbc/all/install-features/202407.0/marketplace/install-the-marketplace-merchant-commission.md#2-set-up-configuration
-This configuration is different from an order price mode and defines behavior for the whole store.
+Price mode is defined in `MERCHANT_COMMISSION_PRICE_MODE_PER_STORE`.
+For details, see [Install the Marketplace Merchant Commission feature](https://docs.spryker.com/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/install-features/install-the-marketplace-merchant-commission-feature.html#set-up-configuration).

 ## Current limitations